FerdinandoR/familytreemaker/README.md

 ----------------

 1. Ensure the code is written in python 3 rather than python 2
+2. Change family file format to .csv
-2. Generate family trees from below (i.e. tracing one's known ancestors) as well as from above (i.e. tracing one's descendants).
+3. Generate family trees from below (i.e. tracing one's known ancestors) as well as from above (i.e. tracing one's descendants).
-3. Add places of birth/death
+4. Add places of birth/death
-4. Add support for marriages between cousins (needed for e.g. nonna Pia La Rocca and nonno Giovanni Lipari).
+5. Add support for marriages between cousins (needed for e.g. nonna Pia La Rocca and nonno Giovanni Lipari).
-5. Add some simple tests
+6. Add some simple tests

 Things changed
 --------------